MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/autopilot-user-driven-aadj.md

 - [Add groups to organize users and devices](/mem/intune/fundamentals/groups-add)
 - [Manage Azure Active Directory groups and group membership](/azure/active-directory/fundamentals/how-to-manage-groups)

-## Configure and assign Autopilot Enrollment Status Page (ESP)
+## Configure and assign the Enrollment Status Page (ESP)

-The next step is to make a decision regarding whether the Enrollment Status Page (ESP) will be used.
-The main feature of the ESP is that it displays progress and current status to the end user while the device is being set up and enrolled.
-It can also be used to block a user from using the device until all required policies and applications are installed.
-The ESP is recommended if the device has many policies and applications that need to be installed.
-If the ESP is not enabled in these scenarios, it may make end users think that that the device is hung during the setup process due to the amount of time it is taking with no progress or status being displayed.
+The main feature of the Enrollment Status Page (ESP) is to display progress and current status to the end user while the device is being set up and enrolled via the Autopilot process.
+The other main feature of the ESP is to block a user from signing in and using the device until all required policies and applications are installed.
+Multiple ESP profiles can be created with different settings and assigned appropriately based on different needs and scenarios.

+Out of box there is a default ESP that is assigned to all devices.
+The default settings in the default ESP is to not show app and profile progress during the Autopilot process.
+However, it is highly recommended to change this default via a separate custom ESP to show app and profile progress.
+If the device has many policies and applications that need to be installed and progress is not displayed, it may make end users think that that the device is hung during the setup process due to the amount of time it is taking for all of the policies to be applied and applications to be installed.
+Additionally, disabling app and profile progress will not block the user from signing into the device and using the device until all policies and applications are installed.
+This can cause issues if the device is not fully configured and ready for use.

+The ESP has two phases:

+- Device ESP - ESP that runs during the OOBE process and applies device policies and installs device applications
+- User ESP - ESP that runs after Device ESP that sets up user account, applies user policies, and installs user applications

+The ESP configuration has the option to only display app and profile progress during the device ESP phase while disabling during the user ESP phase.
+This is usually done to allow a user to sign into the device sooner and reach the desktop, but at the consequence that not all of the user policies and applications may be installed.
+For this reason, it is recommended to show app and profile progress during both phases.

-To show the Autopilot Enrollment Status Page (ESP) during Autopilot, follow the below steps to configure and assign an ESP:
+To configure and assign the Autopilot Enrollment Status Page (ESP) so that it shows progress during app and profile configurations, follow the below steps:

 1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).

-2. Select **Devices** > **By platform: Windows**
+2. In the **Home** screen, select **Devices**.

+3. In the **Devices | Overview** screen, under **By platform**, select **Windows**.

-3. Select **Windows enrollment** > **General: Enrollment Status Page**.
+4. In the **Windows | Windows devices** screen, select **Windows enrollment** > **General: Enrollment Status Page**.

-4. In the **Enrollment Status Page**, select **Create**.
+5. In the **Enrollment Status Page**, select **Create**.

-5. In the **Create profile** screen, under **Basics**, enter a **Name** and **Description** for the ESP profile, and then select **Next**.
+6. In the **Basics** page of the **Create profile** screen, enter a **Name** and **Description** for the ESP profile, and then select **Next**.

-6. Under **Settings**, toggle the option **Show app and profile configuration progress** to **Yes**.
+7. In the **Settings** page, toggle the option **Show app and profile configuration progress** to **Yes**.

-7. After toggling the option **Show app and profile configuration progress** to **Yes**, several new options will appear.
-Configure these options based on the desired behavior for the ESP.
-Details on each of these options can be found in the article [Set up the Enrollment Status Page](/mem/intune/enrollment/windows-enrollment-status#create-new-profile).
+8. After toggling the option **Show app and profile configuration progress** to **Yes**, several new options will appear.
+Configure these options based on the desired behavior for the ESP:

+   - **Show an error when installation takes longer than specified number of minutes**: The default time-out is 60 minutes.
+Enter a higher value if you think more time is needed to install apps on the devices.

+   - **Show custom message when time limit or error occur**:
+     - **No**: The default message is shown to users when an error occurs.
+That message is: **Setup could not be completed.
+Please try again or contact your support person for help.**
+     - **Yes**: A custom message is shown to users when an error occurs.
+Enter a custom message in the provided text box.

+   - **Turn on log collection and diagnostics page for end users**:
+     - **No**: The collect logs button isn't shown to users when an installation error occurs.
+The Windows Autopilot diagnostics page isn't shown on devices running Windows 11.
+     - **Yes**: The collect logs button is shown to users when an installation error occurs.
+The Windows Autopilot diagnostics page is shown on devices running Windows 11.
+Logs and diagnostics may aid with troubleshooting.
+For this reason. it's recommend to enable this option.

+   - **Only show page to devices provisioned by out-of-box experience (OOBE)**:
+     - **No**: The ESP is shown on all Intune-managed and co-managed devices that go through the out-of-box experience (OOBE), and to the first user that signs in to each device.
+Subsequent users who sign in won't see the ESP.
+     - **Yes**: The ESP is only shown on devices that go through the out-of-box experience (OOBE).

+   - **Block device use until all apps and profiles are installed**:
+     - **No**: Users can leave the ESP before Intune is finished setting up the device.
+     - **Yes**: Users can't leave the ESP until Intune is done setting up the device.
+Enabling this option unlocks the following additional options:

+       - **Allow users to reset device if installation error occurs**:
+         - **No**: The ESP doesn't give users the option to reset theirs devices when an installation fails.
+         - **Yes**: The ESP gives users the option to reset their devices when an installation fails.

+       - **Allow users to use device if installation error occurs**:
+         - **No**: The ESP doesn't give users the option to bypass the ESP when an installation fails.
+         - **Yes**: The ESP gives users the option to bypass the ESP and use their devices when an installation fails.

+       - **Block device use until these required apps are installed if they are assigned to the user/device**:
+         - **All**: All assigned apps must be installed before users can use their devices.
+         - **Selected**: Selected apps must be installed before users can use their devices.
+After enabling this option, select **Select apps** to select the managed apps from Intune that are required to be installed before users can use their device.

-8. Once the different ESP options under **Settings** have been configured as desired, select **Next**.
+9. Once the different ESP options under the **Settings** page have been configured as desired, select **Next**.

-9. Under **Assignments**, select **Add groups**.
+10. In the **Assignments** page, select **Add groups**.

-10. In the the **Select groups to include** pane, select the device group(s) to target the ESP profile.
+11. In the the **Select groups to include** pane, select the device group(s) to target the ESP profile.
 This normally would be the device group(s) created in the section [Create a device group](#create-a-device-group).
 After selecting the device group, select **Select**.

     > [!TIP]
     >